Kristjan-tester/QoLforSacriel/README.md

 	- Made for single-player.
 Not tested in multiplayer.

 Features:
+- (NEW) - Foraging panel now has option to "focus on foraging items" (ignoring all dropped or other world items (car keys, etc.))
 - (NEW) - 'Add bait' now extends to nearby containers
 - (NEW) - 'Wash all' sorts by bloodiest
 - (NEW) - 'Put in container' extended for handheld items for all nearby containers